Godsmith/trainfinity3/README.md

 ## TODO

-- trains stutter slightly when getting assigned a new curve
 - when a train waits for another train, it should not say "Cannot find route", and also it should subscribe to the rail being cleared
 - one-way rail